23 Apr 2020

 With the bracket out, the left/passenger side mount just lifts out without prying.
 See all that nice open space?
 We take advantage of it in the next step.

-The drivers side probably won't lift off without assistance (the stud captured in it's hole) but with that left bracket gone, swing the engine to the left and the drivers/right side mount lifts off.
-(I used a jack handle between steering box and alternator; hardly any force is needed).
+The drivers (right) side probably won't lift off without assistance, the stud is captured in it's hole.
+However the bracket removed from the left side allows you to swing the engine to that side, and now the driver's/right side motor mount also just lifts out.
+I used a jack handle between steering box and alternator; hardly any force is needed.

 Here's the drivers/right side location of the mount, just removed.